 The ability to present the right advertisement, to the right person, at the right moment is priceless.
 Computers have forever changed the advertising landscape.
 They have brought together all of the key stakeholders in a place of efficiency and finesse.
 This is called programmatic media buying (sometimes simply referred to as ‘programmatic’).
 Its simple beauty is founded in highly complex math.
-This is the algorithmic purchase and sale of advertising space in real time (1).
+This is the computerized, mathematical purchase and sale of advertising space in real time.
 Fluid and seamless; it presents seemingly effortless connections between the consumer, publisher, and advertiser.

 Simply stated, this process levels the playing field for companies of all sizes.
 If two companies have the same amount of funds for advertisements, ‘Bob’s Key Shop’ can have the same market reach as a ‘Target’.

 This process provides an established pathway allowing all parties to reach highly focused goals.
-Companies can focus their advertising budgets toward an exact audience.
+Companies can focus their advertising budgets on an exact audience.
 If they need assistance in defining their target audience, they system provides the support and data to bring the parties together.
 Long gone are the guesses of “how do I get my audience to notice my business?”
-A focused approach delivers data based results.
+A focused approach delivers data-based results.

-Programmatics have dramatically changed the marketplace for everyone.
+Programmatic has dramatically changed the marketplace for everyone.
 For clients entering the marketplace for the first time, the system is tremendously beneficial.
-“Programmatic buys are a good thing for our clients when it comes to paid media campaigns, (meaning SEM, display banners, desktop and mobile marketing) along with traditional tv campaigns.
+“Programmatic buys are a good thing for our clients when it comes to paid media campaigns, (meaning SEM, display banners, desktop, and mobile marketing) along with traditional tv campaigns.
 It allows us to get inventory which normally wouldn’t be available to the client, at an affordable rate.
 It’s definitely a good thing for paid media campaigns.” – William Belle, Chief Colure Advisor.

 The system hasn’t always been embraced by everyone in the marketplace.
-This response is from a blog posting from just two years ago:
+This response is from a blog posting from just five years ago:

 “Sounds like another thing for large companies to spend more on staff figuring it out than they’ll ever make/save on ROI, and another thing for scammy marketing companies to sell contract services to small businesses.
 In 3 to 5 years, the fad will have passed, some lessons will have been learned and the smart businesses will come and implement changes and software then.
 My ROI is not a beta test.”